edterbak/NodeRed2/flow_usage_quickstart.md

 *******

 ### When Heating mode = Compensation Curve
-You should know that you can operate the heatpump in two heating modes:
+We need to make sure the <ins>Node Red CCC settings</ins> matches the <ins>Panasonic Compensation Curve settings</ins>.<br>
+First, you should know what your heating modes is:
 - Direct
 - Compensation Curve